Common Mistakes to Avoid When Fitting a Child Car Seat

 Installing The Baby Seat At An Unsafe Angle

 A properly installed infant carrier or rear facing car seat will keep your baby's head positioned comfortably on the back of the car seat.
 The preferred angle of a rear facing car seat base is 10-15°, for vehicles with a flatter car seat you can pack firmly rolled up towels on the underside of the base to achieve the desired angle.
-Some car seats include levelling indicator lines that allow you to gauge the correct angle.
+Some car seats include leveling indicator lines that allow you to gauge the correct angle.

 TIP 3: Practice Using The Harness and Straps